um-dsp/Morphence/README.md

 In order to generate 5 batches (pools of models) we execute the same command for b2, b3, b4 and b5.

 **Note**: Generating and retraining adversarially-trained models could take several hours.
-For a quicker experiment you can try lower number of adversarially-trained models.
+For a quicker experiment you can try lower number of adversarially-trained models (ex:  ``` $ python generate_students.py MNIST b1 1 2 0.1 ```).
 This would lead to different robustness results.
 ### Morphence Evaluation
 ```
 $ python test.py [data_name] [attack] [p] [n] [Q_max] [lamda] [batch_size=128] [epsilon=0.3] [batch_number=b1]